xanthospap/iers2010/README.md

 ### dehanttideinel <a id="dehanttideinel-cmp"></a>

-The function `dehanttideinel` is tested seperately, in the source file [test_dehanttd.cpp](test/test_dehanttd.cpp) (build as `testDehantTide` in the `test` directory).
-Three individual test cases are provided, all yieding discrepancies (between the FORTRAN and C++ implementations) smaller than ~1e-13.

-> A fourth test case is provided in the FORTRAN source code which fails misserably (both
-> in the FORTRAN and the C++ implementation).
+There are four test cases available (in `DEHANTTIDEINEL.F`) for this routine.
+For the first three, they all yield discrepancies < 1e<sup>-13</sup> meters for the C++ implementation, while for the FORTRAN implementation differences are zero. __However, the fourth test case fails misserable, both for the C++ and the FORTRAN implementation__; in this case, discrepancies in the order of tens of meters are found!
+I do not know what the problem is.

 ### cnmtx <a id="cnmtx-cmp"></a>